thereferences/systems/docs/source/project/project.md

 <br>

-Hence, what is the underlying aim, e.g.,
+The underlying aim might be, e.g.,

 > To reduce the mis-classification rate of retinal images of diabetic patients to $\le$ 1.25% per class per running 183
 > days, within 9 months of product launch.